The Psychology of Logic. Two Experimental Challenges to the Logic Programming/Agent Model of Intelligence

 Domain Specific Consequence and Logical Consequence

 To understand the import of Cosmides' hypothesis, it is necessary to get straight on what logic is.
 The textbook answer is that there are a variety of consequence relations and that logic is the science of logical consequence.
-In reasoning, the activity in which an agent draws out the implications of a set of premises is deduction.
+In reasoning, deduction is the activity in which an agent draws out the implications of a set of premises.
 Some deductions are logical deductions.
-In logical deductions, the implications are logical implications of the premises.
-In deductions that are not logical deductions, the implications are implications but not logical implications of the premises.
+In logical deductions, the implications are logical consequences of the premises.
+In deductions that are not logical deductions, the implications are implications but not logical consequences of the premises.

 An example may help clarify the distinction between deductions and logical deductions.
 In the context of reasoning about electrical circuits, one might reason from the premise that the switch is open to the conclusion that the lamp is not on.
 This reasoning is a perfectly good deduction, but it is not a logical deduction.
 Given the relation of consequence and incompatibility in the context of electrical possibility, the conclusion follows.
 In the context of logical possibility, however, the conclusion does not follow.
-The premise does not logically imply the conclusion.
+The conclusion is not a logical consequence of the premise.

-The logical deductions are deductions according to laws (the laws of logic) that hold for all implication relations, not just implications in the theory of electrical circuits.
+The logical deductions are deductions according to laws (the laws of logic) that hold for all consequence relations, not just consequences in the theory of electrical circuits.
 There is some dispute among philosophers about what the laws of logic are, but there is general agreement about some of them.
 Disjunction-introduction (∨I) and disjunction-elimination (∨E) are examples:

 P ------- ∨I P ∨ Q